Camera Backpack Bag with Laptop Compartment 156 for DSLRSLR Mirrorless Camera Waterproof Camera Case Compatible for Sony Canon Nikon Camera and. | Better Homes & Gardens

 Advertisement

-Upgrade Large CapacityDimensions:44*32*16 cm/17.3*12.6*6.3 inches, 1.13kg/2.5lb.
-This professional photography camera backpack fits 1 camera bodies+4 lens+15.6' laptop+flash+tripod place+other accessories.
+Large-CapacityDimensions:28*14*36 cm/11*5.5*14.2 inches, 0.79kg/1.74lb.
+This professional photography camera backpack fits 1 camera bodies+4 lens+flash+ipad+tripod place+other accessories.
 Or for DJI drone.
 High-elasticity mesh bags on both sides for bottle and umbrella.
-On the bottom of the camera bag is tripod or trekking pole place.
-Item FeatureWaterproof made of high density waterproof 900D polyester nylon, which protect your photography gears from rain and damaged.
-Multi-FunctionsAdjustable shoulder straps inner are made of high elasticity, breathable decompression memory foam, and outer breathable mesh which are very comfortable design for Americans.
-Alloy double-head zipper, smooth and not stuck, take your camera quickly.
+On one side of the camera bag is tripod or trekking pole place.
+Item FeatureWaterproof made of high density waterproof 900D polyester nylon, protect your photography gears from rain and damaged.
+Multi-FunctionsLengthened shoulder belts are made of high elasticity, decompression memory foam, very good design for American.
+Hidden Zipper design, special and beautiful.
 Inner bag paddings are made of 7-layer PE foam and PP board, well protect your camera from shocking, very durable.
-Good Quality and Perfect DesignShoulder belts and handle that connected with
+Good Quality and Perfect DesignShoulder belts and handle that connected with camera rusksack have taken bar-tack reinforcement technology which load-bearing up to 50kg(110.2lb).
+Best care for yo